 Digitization: Is it just about technology and millenials?

 To be honest, they annoy me Article as HR Management Digitization and Change in 6 Steps: Wake Up! by Ulrich Jänicke.
-We speak of “HR management”, but only technical parameters are emphasized.
-The soft, human parameters of digitization, which are at least as important to me, remain completely irrespective.
+We speak of “HR management”, but only technical parameters are put in the foreground.
+The soft, human parameters of digitization, which are at least as important to me, remain completely irrelevant.

 The guideline is always what millennials would expect.
 The question arises, however, how much knowledge millennials actually have of what digitalization means for them in the long term.
-It is as if we trust children who are used to using weapons from an early age to have a peaceful future.
+It is like entrusting a peaceful future to children who are used to using weapons from an early age.
 Older employees and their needs in terms of “digitization” are no longer addressed anyway, and they represent the majority.

 Employees who can not compete with the rapid development

-But what is of use if everything fits technically, but people will no longer be able to control what digitization has on their work performance, their own social environment and, last but not least, their own health (e.g. sleep deficit) ?
-We always assume so unasked that a young “millennial” knows all about it and tells the older ones how everything works.
+But what is of use if everything fits technically, but people will no longer be able to control what digitization has on their work, their own social environment and, last but not least, their own health (e.g. sleep deficit) ?
+We always assume so unasked that a young “millennial” knows all of this and already tells the elderly how everything works.

 But also the young, digital-afflicted Millenial of today, will perhaps already belong to the old iron in 10 years, because he can not keep up with the speed of the development both physically and mentally.
 Anyone who has programmed web pages before 15 years is already out today if he has not adapted this speed of development.
 And the speed increases rapidly.
 The 15 years of the past may be 5-8 years of the future.
 And we must not forget, the first representatives of the post-millenials (Generation Z) are already in the starting holes with freshly printed Abi testimony.
 Wherever the border between these two is drawn.